Skip to main content

 LessEMF's Less EMF Throw Blanket (and shielding fabrics by the yard) uses Multiple fabric lineups: TechniCot (cotton + silver), nickel-copper ripstop, and cotton-stainless steel.

-RadiHalt is sold exclusively on Amazon under ASIN B0G4TSV9PJ.
-All RadiHalt CTAs on this site link to that listing.
+RADIHALT is sold exclusively on Amazon under ASIN B0G4TSV9PJ — available with Prime shipping, Amazon's standard return policy, and over 263 verified customer reviews.
+All RADIHALT CTAs on this site link to that listing.